 Since the Get-U-Up is manually operated, it is understandable that it will not maneuver as well as an electrical one but for the lower price, this sit-to-stand patient lift is ideal for moving a patient.
 It is especially good for daily short trips to the bathroom or around the patient’s room or even to the dining room for meals in the dining area of a facility or at home.
 It certainly does its job in taking the strain off the caregiver who has to move a patient around without needing to lift them, which can often cause injury.
 If a doctor enrolled in Medicare prescribes one to be used for a patient at home, it can be bought only from a medical equipment supplier that is enrolled in Medicare with the patient paying 20 percent of the cost.

-- Innovative adjustment features allow this lift to adapt to a variety of body sizes and shapes.
+- EASY TO USE: Innovative adjustment features allow this lift to adapt to a variety of body sizes and shapes.
 The pump handle can rotate from side to side for caregiver convenience.
 Fast and simple sling attachment protects against accidental disengagement

 Invacare Reliant 350 Stand-Up